Ayush-Kanduri/Back-End-Assignments/README.md

 # Back-End-Assignments
-This repository contains all the assignments from my online learning course.
+This repository contains all the Back End Assignments from my online learning courses.